slackapi/java-slack-sdk/docs/content/guides/assistants.md

 Block Kit interactions in the assistant thread
 </summary>

-For advanced use cases, you might want to use Block Kit buttons instead of the suggested prompts.
-Additionally, consider sending a message with structured metadata to trigger subsequent interactions with the user.
+For advanced use cases, Block Kit buttons may be used instead of suggested prompts, as well as the sending of messages with structured [metadata](https://api.slack.com/metadata) to trigger subsequent interactions with the user.

-For example, your app can display a button like "Summarize the referring channel" in the initial reply.
-When an end-user clicks the button and submits detailed information (such as the number of messages, days to check, the purpose of the summary, etc.), your app can handle the received information and post a bot message describing the request with structured metadata.
+For example, an app can display a button like "Summarize the referring channel" in the initial reply.
+When the user clicks the button and submits detailed information (such as the number of messages, days to check, the purpose of the summary, etc.), the app can handle that information and post a message that describes the request with structured metadata.

 By default, your app can't respond to its own bot messages (Bolt prevents infinite loops by default).
 However, if you set `ignoringSelfAssistantMessageEventsEnabled` to false and add a `botMessage` listener to your `Assistant` middleware, your app can continue processing the request as shown below: